-> By volunteering with Projects Abroad on a Care project in Belize, you will contribute by supporting disadvantaged children in care centres and kindergartens.
+By volunteering with Projects Abroad on a Care project in Belize, you will contribute by supporting disadvantaged children in care centres, kindergartens, or a primary school.
 Whether you are on a gap year, career break, or looking to experience meaningful travel over a vacation, you will have an important role to play and your impact will be greatly appreciated in the community.

 Although there are kindergartens and schools in Belize that provide quality education for children, many families are not able to afford additional costs such as uniforms, books, and stationery supplies.
-On a Care project, you will be able to help these children at care centres and kindergartens and contribute to their educational development.
+On a Care project, you will be able to help these children at care centres, kindergartens, or at a primary school, and contribute to their educational development.

 Our Care placements are based in the town of San Pedro.